DankersW/dankersw.github.io/src/pages/projects/projects.md

 The simple design enables us to use easily accessible local materials and processes while giving each product its own local provenance.
 The approach limits the environmental impact while distributing returns into local industries.

+## Brönnöy

+First commecial availible automomous sollution.
+The solution for Brønnøy Kalk AS consists of autonomous hub-to-hub solution transporting limestone in Velfjord, Norway.
+The autonomous Volvo FH trucks are managed by the operator of a wheel loader.
+The 5km long route includes driving in both tunnels and outdoor environment.